Akadwory/SkySentinel-AI/README.md

 # SkySentinel AI – Global Intelligence Mesh

 SkySentinel AI is a revolutionary, AI-powered global airspace and Earth intelligence system.
 Designed as a modular, multi-phase project, SkySentinel starts with real-time flight anomaly detection and evolves into a decentralized AI mesh capable of self-healing, synthetic training, swarm coordination, and satellite integration.

-> This system is designed to shock the world and redefine how we perceive and defend our airspace.

 ---

 ## Project Overview